nickwohnhas/oo-amtrak-pca-000/README.md

 ]
 ```

-Now let's say a person wants to go from San Deigo to Los Angeles and the route looks like this:.
+Now let's say a person wants to go from San Deigo to Los Angeles and the route looks like this the array of hashes above.
 Since there are no remaining seats when the train lets passengers on in Irvine, your program should not issue them a ticket.

 Let's take another example, let's say that a singer wants to go from San Diego to Surf, CA with her pianist the route looks like this: